 - Type of travel: Slow Travel

-- Challenges: letting go of the consumerist lifestyle, money.
+- Challenges: letting go of the consumerist lifestyle and money.

-- Finances or how they fund their life: Started out with a couple of years of funds from savings and selling their stuff but now rely on donations and advertising from their site.
-Lainie also founded Project worldschool– a temporary learning community where you can send your teen to gain the benefits of a group educational experience.
-It mainly attracts un-schoolers and world schoolers but all children are welcome.
+- Finances or how they fund their life: They started with a couple of years of funds from savings and selling their stuff but now rely on donations and advertising from their site.
+Lainie also founded Project World School– a temporary learning community where you can send your teen to gain the benefits of a group educational experience.
+It mainly attracts un-schoolers and world schoolers, but all children are welcome.

 How long have you been travelling?

 We have been slow travelling through Central and South America.
 To date, we have explored all of Central America and have visited Colombia, Ecuador and Peru.
-Our three year anniversary will be on July 1st, 2012.
+Our third anniversary will be on July 1st, 2012.
 Want to celebrate with us?

-Wow, that’s like asking me to plan for the future and that’s something I really don’t like doing.
-We have said we will travel until Miro turns 18 (and I subsequently will turn 50) but that’s just because the mind wants to have some criteria of gauging things.
-But in actuality, it’s an open ended trip and we travel as long as we are inspired to do so.
-Miro may not want to travel with me after 18 or he will and neither of us have no way of predicting the future.
-But I can say with confidence, this is our lifestyle of choice and it works for us.
+Wow, that’s like asking me to plan for the future, and that’s something I really don’t like doing.
+We have said we will travel until Miro turns 18 (and I subsequently will turn 50), but that’s just because the mind wants to have some criteria for gauging things.
+But in actuality, it’s an open-ended trip, and we travel as long as we are inspired to do so.
+Miro may not want to travel with me after 18, or he will.
+Neither of us has any way of predicting the future.
+But I can confidently say this is our lifestyle of choice, and it works for us.

-I am a former California business owner who had worked in the advertising, marketing and branding industry for 20 years in total.
-In 2000, I started my own agency focusing on brand strategy, graphic design and messaging exclusively for green-eco companies, non profits and conscious business.
+I am a former California business owner who has worked in the advertising, marketing and branding industry for 20 years in total.
+In 2000, I started my own agency focusing on brand strategy, graphic design and messaging exclusively for green-eco companies, non-profits and conscious businesses.

-One of the reasons I started my own agency was to remove myself from the destructive consumerist advertising world and do work for ‘good’.
+One of the reasons I started my own agency was to remove myself from the destructive consumerist advertising world and do work for the ‘good.’

-In 2008, the economy sank in California, so instead of choosing to struggle, I decided to opt for a change for both me and my son.
+In 2008, the economy sank in California, so instead of choosing to struggle, I decided to change for both my son and me.
 I closed my agency, gave away (or sold in some cases) all of our possessions and set out to travel the world with my son.
-That was the opportunity we needed to live the life we were dreaming about, talking about and advocating for others.
-The real opportunity to make personal change.
+That was the opportunity we needed to live the life we were dreaming about, talking about and advocating for others—the real opportunity to make a personal change.
 Today, 3 years in, we continue to choose travelling with no plans, no agenda, and inspiration as our only guide.

 Why did you decide to live this way?

-We sort of fell into the long term traveller’s lifestyle.
+We fell into the long-term traveller’s lifestyle.
 Initially, we planned on travelling for one year, but as that year anniversary mark came closer and closer, we both decided to continue our travel lifestyle as long as we were inspired to do so.